Bertie Ahern: Post-political activities

 In a December 2015 interview with BBC Radio 4's Today programme Ahern said low-pay workers had brought the country to its knees because they got "cocky" and insisted on "second, third and even fourth homes".
 The former Taoiseach said that the availability of cheap credit through Ireland's involvement in the eurozone created "a huge problem".
 "Anyone could walk into any institution and seem to get any amount of money and this is where the cocky bit came in.
 "Unfortunately...
 Joe Soap and Mary Soap, who never had a lot, got the loans for the second house and leveraged the third house off the second house and the fourth on the third, and you know, what are you having yourself."
 This drew criticism on radio and on social media for being exaggerated and for blaming the financial crisis on low-income families.

 In April 2018, Ahern abruptly walked out of an interview with German broadcaster Deutsche Welle after he was questioned about how the Mahon Tribunal had ruled he had not truthfully accounted for payments of IR£165,000 made to bank accounts connected to him, as well as highlighting previous assertions that Ahern was "a finance minister without a bank account".

 In December 2019 Ahern acted as chairman of the referendum commission for the Autonomous Region of Bougainville in a non-binding vote with regards to independence from Papua New Guinea.

-Ahern rejoined Fianna Fáil in 2023 amid speculation he was considering running for president in 2025.
+Ahern rejoined Fianna Fáil in 2023 amid speculation he was considering running for president in 2025, but did not run in the end.

+He was elected a fellow of the World Academy of Art and Science in July 2025.